Skip to main content

 What will my financial aid offer letter include?

-Generally, if you qualify for federal aid (see the Department of Education website for information on eligibility), have not defaulted previously on student loans, and have not exceeded your $138,500 cap on subsidized and unsubsidized loans, your financial aid offer letter will include the following:
+Generally, if you qualify for federal aid (see the Department of Education website for information on eligibility), have not defaulted previously on student loans, and have not exceeded your $200,000 aggregate cap on professional unsubsidized loans and $257,500 lifetime cap on federal loans, your financial aid offer letter will include the following:

 - Your merit scholarship, if you received one from Quinnipiac Law Admissions.

-- The federal unsubsidized loan of $20,500 (the maximum you are allowed to borrow on this type of loan per year).
+- The federal unsubsidized loan of $50,000 (the maximum you are allowed to borrow on this type of loan per year).
+Loans for part-time students will be prorated and we are waiting for information from the Department of Education on this.

-If you want to do additional borrowing you can work with our office to obtain a Graduate Plus loan or a private loan.
+If you want to do additional borrowing you can work with our office to obtain a private loan.

 Access Lex Institute logo